Chapter 26 Leveraging ChatGPT for R Programming Assistance

 Be Specific with Your Questions: Clearly describe your problem, including the desired outcome and any error messages or unexpected behaviour you encounter.
 The more details you provide, the more precise the help can be.

 Share Code Snippets: Include relevant code snippets when asking for help.
-This allows for more accurate advice, whether you’re troubleshooting an issue, deugging, or seeking to improve your code.
+This allows for more accurate advice, whether you’re troubleshooting an issue, debugging, or seeking to improve your code.

 State Your R Experience Level: Mention your familiarity with R. This helps in tailoring explanations to your level, whether you’re a beginner or an advanced user.